The Xometry app works best with JavaScript enabled!

 12. Chuck

 The chuck is a lathe-specific part that is used to grip the raw material while it is being machined on a lathe.
 It is rotated at high speed by the spindle.
 A chuck typically has three or four pneumatically or hydraulically actuated grips.
 Three-jaw chuck grips are self-centering.
 All the grips move radially at the same time.
 The grips on four-jaw chucks can be individually adjusted, and are not self-centering.
 Four-jaw chucks are more accurate than the three-jaw type.
 They allow for eccentric cutting, as their position can be precisely controlled to account for any variation in the raw material.
-Figure 5 below shows a typical three-jaw chuck:
+Figure 6 below shows a typical three-jaw chuck:

 13. Control Panel

-The control panel contains: the input device, the display unit, the keyboard, and other control buttons to help operators interact with the CNC machine.
+The control panel contains the input device, the display unit, the keyboard, and other control buttons to help operators interact with the CNC machine.
 The control panel is often attached to the CNC machine with an extendable arm that allows the operator to position the screen in a convenient location.

-Xometry provides a wide range of manufacturing capabilities, including CNC machining and other value-added services for all of your prototyping and production needs.
-Visit our website to learn more or to request a free, no-obligation quote.
+Xometry provides a wide range of manufacturing capabilities, including CNC machining (we're an industry leader!) for all of your prototyping and production needs.
+Get your instant quote today.

 Disclaimer